zmebratu/Kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-This project was done to compare other campaigns based on the funding goals and the launch dates.
-The theater campaign was more successful with May and June launch dates.
-In addition to this, the more successful goals were under five thousand dollars.
+This project was done to uncover trends within campaigns and to find successful fundraisers.
+Analysis was based on funding goals and the launch dates.

 ### Purpose
 After analyzing the play Fever, the purpose of this project was to analyze campaign funding goals and their launch dates to identify trends.